Fear is the Key (1972)

 Alistair MacLean - Fear is the Key

-From a small hut on an airport field, John Talbot talks to his wife and brother as they fly their plane, and is forced to listen in helpless terror as they are shot down and crash into the ocean.
-Years later, Talbot is arrested in a bar and brought before a judge, but after shooting a police officer he escapes and takes a young woman as a hostage as he flees across the state being perused by police.
-He escapes the cops, but finds himself at gunpoint when an ex-cop known as Jablonsky tracks him down to claim the reward posted for their capture.
-Jablonsky takes the pair to the house of the very wealthy local businessman General Ruthven, whose daughter was the hostage.
-Ruthven pays Jablonsky for the rescue of his daughter, but instead of turning Talbot over to the police, seems to have other plans for this former salvage expert...
+From a small hut on an airport field John Talbot talks to his wife and brother as they fly their plane and is forced to listen in helpless terror as they are shot down and crash into the ocean.
+Years later Talbot is arrested in a bar and brought before a judge, but after shooting a police officer he escapes and takes a young woman hostage as he flees across the state.
+He escapes the police persuit but finds himself at gunpoint when an ex-cop known as Jablonsky tracks him down to claim the reward posted for their capture.
+Jablonsky takes the pair to the house of wealthy local businessman General Ruthven, whose daughter was the hostage.
+Ruthven pays Jablonsky for the rescue of his daughter, but instead of turning Talbot over to the police he seems to have other plans for this former salvage expert...

 Vanishing Point (1971) star Barry Newman takes the lead role here, playing the anti-hero role to perfection and a decent match for the character MacLean envisaged (although presumably the producers felt that the "reddest hair and blackest eyebrows... a permanent limp and a scar that ran from the corner of my right brow to the lobe of my right ear" wouldn't suit him too well).
-Attractive English star Suzy Kendall, inbetween her Giallo roles, plays the General's daughter, although she doesn't get very much to do.
-Big American actor John Vernon is perfectly cast as the menacing Vyland, while Ben Kingsley makes his film debut as the calmly efficient assassin, Royale.
+Attractive English star Suzy Kendall (L'uccello dalle piume di cristallo (1970)) plays the General's daughter although she doesn't get very much to do.
+Big American actor John Vernon (The Outlaw Josey Wales (1976)) is perfectly cast as the menacing Vyland, while Ben Kingsley (Schindler's List (1993)) makes his film debut as the calmly efficient assassin, Royale.

 Directed by anyone interesting?
-Michael Tuncher - a little known British director who also helmed Griff Rhys Jones and Mel Smith comedy Wilt (1989), and the British crime film Villain (1971).
+Michael Tuncher - a lesser known British director who also helmed Griff Rhys Jones and Mel Smith comedy Wilt (1989), and the British crime film Villain (1971).

 The DVD